harsh-c137/Movie-Recommender/README.md

 ## 🔍 What Problem Does This Project Solve?

-In an age of endless streaming options, users often face "choice paralysis"—the difficulty of deciding what to watch next.
+In an age of endless streaming options, users often face "choice paralysis" which is the difficulty of deciding what to watch next.
 Generic recommendations based on popularity often fail to capture individual tastes.

 **CineSuggest** solves this by providing **content-based recommendations**.
 Instead of relying on what's popular, it performs a deep-dive into the attributes of a movie you like and finds others that share a similar DNA, leading to more relevant and personalized suggestions.